FAQ about exchange studies

 What is course registration?

-Shortly after Uppsala University sends you your Certificate of Acceptance, you will receive the Letter of Admissions with a listing of the courses that you are admitted to.
+You will receive the Letter of Admissions with a listing of the courses that you are admitted to.
 You also need to register for these courses.

 How to register

-Questions about course registration
+Questions about course registration?

 Can my grades from Uppsala University be converted into another grading system?